n1k1k/csb-project/README.md

       cursor.executescript(sql)
 ```

+This is very unsafe and needs to be changed.
 There are multiple ways to fix this.
 One option is to replace the above code with the following ORM:

 ```
 Post.objects.create(title=title, content=content, user=request.user)